PayBreak/retailer-integration-guide/index.md

 ## HTML Form Based Application Initialization

-Structure of *HTML Form* is the same as *Application Initialization API Call* and it's following the same rule of validation and processing.
+The structure of the HTML form is identical to the [secure API application submission](#secure-api-application-submission) and follows the same validation rules.

 ```html
 <form action="https://checkout-test.paybreak.com/" method="post">